otacon239/PS_HelloWorld/tutorial/tutorial.md

 kcugui_flush(); // Send buffer to display
 ```

 lines for now.
-Let's start by create the string using the following line right underneath our `#include` lines:
+Let's start by creating the string using the following line right underneath our `#include` lines:

 ```C
 char hello[] = "Hello World!"; // Store string that will be used